gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/End-User-Guide-cloud.md

 ---

 title: User Guide - GIJ Cloud
-description:
+description: End user guide for Git Integration for Jira Cloud - learn how to view and create Git data in Jira
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

 ## Introduction to GIJ

 Thank you for using Git Integration for Jira!
-First, let’s go over how information will be displayed in Jira through our application.
+This guide explains how Git information displays in Jira through our application.

 <div class="bbb-callout bbb--info">
     <div class="irow">